Gigahawk/sarugetchu_mm_patcher/README.md

 # Contributing

+## Testing

+If you find issues (game crashes, untranslated text, garbage text, etc.) please open an issue with screenshots/steps to reproduce.
+> Note: do not submit savestates, they are not compatible between different versions of the patch.
+Please submit PCSX2 compatible memory cards if the issue requires some progress to recreate.

 ## Cutscenes

 See [subs](subs), these are just standard `.ass` and `.srt` files that can be edited in any standard editor